CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 controller, along with developing and testing high level algorithms both in simulation and on the real drone.

-+Education:
++ Education:
-– Graduate: Master of Engineering in Development Engineering at UC Berkeley (In progress) – Undergraduate: BS in Computer Science, BS in Mathematics, and BBA in Finance from UMass Amherst +Work Experience:
+    – Graduate: Master of Engineering in Development Engineering at UC Berkeley (In progress) – Undergraduate: BS in Computer Science, BS in Mathematics, and BBA in Finance from UMass Amherst
++ Work Experience:
     – Amazon AWS: Project Manager@Robotics Lab
-∗Coordinated full project-development lifecycle at Amazon AWS Robotics lab: strategic planning, requirements analysis, testing, and product launches.
+        ∗ Coordinated full project-development lifecycle at Amazon AWS Robotics lab: strategic planning, requirements analysis, testing, and product launches.
-– TuSimple: Software Verification Engineer II ∗Designed and constructed simulation scenarios, run map reduce and analyzed data to routinely test and validate the automotive track’s software modules as it evolves.
+    – Tesla: Application Developer Intern
+        ∗ Developing an enterprise consumer-facing mobile application on Android in React Native enabling remote control on vehicles.
-– 3R Water, Inc: Software Developer
+        * Designing and implementing a content management system and user database for the IT Application Development Team – 3R Water, Inc: Software Developer
-∗Developed an enterprise climate-technology software and data platform on Android platforms for municipal stormwater agencies to address flooding and water quality issues and build climate resiliency.
+        ∗ Developed an enterprise climate-technology software and data platform on Android platforms for municipal stormwater agencies to address flooding and water quality issues and build climate resiliency.

 Collaboration
 -------------